lfantoniosi/tn_vdp/README.md

 The bitstream file is [here](fpga/tn9k_f18A/impl/pnr/tn9k_f18A.fs)

+## Bugfix v1.01

+Thanks to the help of AtariAge community a diode connecting the TMS VCC and the Tang board is needed to avoid the HDMI EDID power moving the Z80 or TI9900 before the boot.
+BOM list updated, schematics and gerber for FAT files and compact SMD (Hans Huebener contribution).

 ## Floppy images

 Bootable 80 colums for NABU PC CP/M 3 images can be downloaded here (flux and HxC2001):